saikkeey/Inventory--management--system/README.md

 ## The system would be particularly useful if you need to:

-Track inventory for a small shop
+Track inventory for a small shop,
-Manage a warehouse
+Manage a warehouse,
-Keep track of supplies
+Keep track of supplies,
-Monitor stock levels
+Monitor stock levels,